-Thai junta tracks Internet posting to capture protest leader
+Thai junta tracks internet posting to capture protest leader

 Last Sunday, the ruling military council sent 5,700 troops and police into central Bangkok to stop anti-coup protests as soon as they sprang up.
 Most were small events held around shopping malls.
 Very few protests have been seen this week.

-Prayuth told Chinese businessmen in Bangkok on Friday that an interim government would be set up in three months' time and asked that they continue investing in the country.
+Junta leader General Prayuth Chan-ocha told Chinese businessmen in Bangkok on Friday that an interim government would be set up in three months' time and asked that they continue investing in the country.

-In a televised address to the nation, also on Friday, he reiterated a call for patience from the international community as his military government worked to reform the country.

-"We ask for time... to build a true democracy with discipline," he said.
-"I understand it is dangerous to use absolute power to solve problems, but these problems must be solved as soon as possible."
+In the evening, he is due to make his second televised address to the nation since the coup.

 MILITARY COURT